 - For charges and debits on existing accounts, ask the representative to send you the company's fraud dispute forms.
 If the company doesn't have special forms, use the sample letter to dispute the fraudulent charges or debits.
 In either case, write to the company at the address given for "billing inquiries," NOT the address for sending your payments.

-- For new unauthorized accounts, ask if the company accepts the ID Theft Affidavit (PDF, 56 KB).
+- For new unauthorized accounts, ask if the company accepts the ID Theft Affidavit.
 If not, ask the representative to send you the company's fraud dispute forms.
 If the company already has reported these accounts or debts on your credit report, dispute this fraudulent information.
-See Correcting Fraudulent Information in Credit Reports to learn how.
+See Correct your credit report to learn how.

 Step 3: File a report with your local police or the police in the community where the identity theft took place.